Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README-use-certificate.md

     "ClientSecret": "[Copy the client secret added to the app from the Azure portal]"
 ```

-3. *Un-comment* the following lines and replace the default values:
+3. *Insert* the following lines and replace the default values:

 ```json
     "ClientCertificates": [